Soimuen11/PPM/readme.md

 ## Future Features

-1. Save password in a file (with a name) in a .password-store directory
+1. Save password in a file (with a name) in a .password-store directory [done]
+2. Add color to output password [done]
+3. List them in tree-like manner [done but can be perfected]
-2. Be able to find passwords with a simple command
+4. Be able to find passwords with a simple command
-3. Access them with dmenu
-4. Encrypt files storing passwords
+5. Encrypt files storing passwords
-5. Make it work with dmenu
+6. Make it work with dmenu
-6. List them in tree-like manner
-7. Add color to output password [done]

 ## How To Use It